gopinathsjsu/cmpe202-02-team-project-phantom/ENV_SETUP.md

 This document explains all environment variables needed for the Docker Compose deployment.

-## .env File Locations
+## .env File Location

 ### Primary .env File
 **Location**: `.env` (root directory)
 **Path**: `/Users/danlam/Desktop/School/Personal/CMPE202Project/Actual/cmpe202-02-team-project-phantom/.env`

-This is the main environment file used by `docker-compose.yml`.
-All services read from this file.
+This is the **only** environment file used by `docker-compose.yml`.
+All services read from this single `.env` file.
+There are no service-specific `.env` files - all environment variables are centralized in the root `.env` file.

-### Service-Specific .env Files (Optional)
-These are optional and provide service-specific overrides:
-- `./orchestrator/.env` - Orchestrator service overrides
-- `./listing-service/.env` - Listing service overrides
-- `./events-server/.env` - Events server overrides
-- `./chat-consumer/.env` - Chat consumer overrides

-**Note**: Service-specific .env files are merged with the root .env file by docker-compose.

 ## Quick Start